mhtvsSFrpHdE/NAT-emulator-for-IPv6/README.md

 See `Access control` in FAQ for more information.
 You may connect remote desktop via VPN, instead of expose 3389 on IPv6 address.

-Change your network profile to "Public".
-You can't have two profiles for different address.
-In this case, treat your IPv6 network adapter as Public network,
-even if it also gets Private IPv4 address at the same time.
-See `Access control` in FAQ for more information.

 Open terminal with admin permission and run `nats.ps1`,
 script will disable all of your incoming firewall rules.
 Rules in "Core Network" and "Remote Desktop" groups are untouched.